apache/flink/docs/dev/connectors/kafka.md

 The Kafka Consumers in Flink commit the offsets back to Zookeeper (Kafka 0.8) or the Kafka brokers (Kafka 0.9+).
 If checkpointing is disabled, offsets are committed periodically.
 With checkpointing, the commit happens once all operators in the streaming topology have confirmed that they've created a checkpoint of their state.
-This provides users with at-least-once semantics for the offsets committed to Zookeer or the broker.
+This provides users with at-least-once semantics for the offsets committed to Zookeeper or the broker.
 For offsets checkpointed to Flink, the system provides exactly once guarantees.

 The offsets committed to ZK or the broker can also be used to track the read progress of the Kafka consumer.
 The difference between